agonzalezsola/Invoices/README.md

 # Invoices

-_There is a little app to manage Invoices_
+_This is a little app to manage Invoices_

 ## Getting started

-_You can view a live demo over at (https://alvaroinvoiceapp.azurewebsites.net)_
+_You can view a live demo at (https://alvaroinvoiceapp.azurewebsites.net)_

 _API server running at (https://alvaroinvoiceapi.azurewebsites.net/api/invoices)_